mrismanaziz/Reforestation/README.md

-## Why did the cowboy have a weiner dog?
-Somebody told him to get a long little doggy.
+## I tried to write a chemistry joke, but could never get a reaction.